Be Tech Savvy: Accessible Information & Communication Technology

 Accessible information and communication technology (ICT) ensures your applicants and employees are fully included across all phases of employment.

 The development, procurement, lease, maintenance, and use of ICT are central to the operation of businesses today.
 The internet has dramatically changed the way that businesses conduct work and communicate with the public, including how candidates apply for jobs.

 Take the Be Tech Savvy Self-Paced Training

-Learn More about Accessible Information and Communication Technology
+Learn More about Accessible ICT

 To fully participate in the workforce, applicants and employees with certain types of disabilities (such as those with limited vision and hearing) must have access to and use of information and data that is comparable to the access and use by applicants and employees without these types of disabilities.
 For example, if an online application system is not accessible, some applicants with disabilities can never “get through the front door.”